CAPTCG/AndroidAPS-Pull4499/README.md

+This is AndroidAPS 3.3.2.1 with new code.
+The new code adds Eversense CGM to allow "SMB Always".
+This also removes the annoying yellow triangle and red version # from the home screen.
+This code also has no version check & never expires.
+This build has an option to "fake" the objective time and progress.
+You need to use the Esel version 3.0.4 app to send the BG readings from the official Eversense app to AAPS.
+Select MM640G in the AAPS app CGM comfiguration menu.
+Look in the "AndroidAPS Documents" for additional help.

 # AAPS
 * Check the wiki: https://wiki.aaps.app
 *  Everyone who’s been looping with AAPS needs to fill out the form after 3 days of looping  https://docs.google.com/forms/d/14KcMjlINPMJHVt28MDRupa4sz4DDIooI4SrW0P3HSN8/viewform?c=0&w=1